Florida team hauls in 18-foot, 215-pound Burmese python

 Last year's challenge involved more than 600 people from 25 states.

-"ACDC - Rock And Roll Ain't Noise Pollution" now playing on The Eagle, the Riverbend's only Classic Rock station.
+"Dillon Carmichael - Hot Beer" now playing on The River, the Riverbend's only Country station.
 Check out Riverbender Radio Today and Listen to Win!

 We want to hear from you.
 Provide your thoughts and comments below.